Meet the Instructors

 Why did you decide to become an entrepreneur?

 My journey into entrepreneurship began under rather abrupt circumstances.
-My position in medical sales was eliminated during a group conference call, a stark and impersonal method that profoundly impacted me.
-This experience catalyzed a firm resolution: no organization would ever have that control over my career again.
-It was during this pivotal moment that I recognized my true calling—spreading the message of gratitude.
+My position in medical sales was eliminated during a group conference call — a stark and impersonal method that profoundly impacted me.
+This experience catalyzed a firm resolution: No organization would ever have that control over my career again.
+It was during this pivotal moment that I recognized my true calling — spreading the message of gratitude.
 Since 2010, I have been dedicated to bringing this vital message to the world, helping organizations enhance their culture and improve employee engagement through the power of gratitude.

 What do you wish someone would have told you when you were starting your business?